How to Prepare for CAT Exam in 1 Month ?Anisha Mukhija

 The section that derailed the hopes of many a student in CAT 2016 was the Verbal/RC section and things might just be the same this year.
 A plan for this section should be:

-a) Allot atleast 1.5 hours everyday to reading practice.
+a) Allot at least 1.5 hours every day to reading practice.
 This could be from the mainstream newspapers, weekly magazines or from online sources.
-In this case it would be a great idea to avoid tabloid newspapers ie newspapers that revel in sensationalising news and not on the good old reporting.
-This activity should go on till the day of the CAT.
+In this case, it would be a great idea to avoid tabloid newspapers ie newspapers that revel in sensationalizing news and not on the good old reporting.
+This activity should go on until the day of the CAT.

-b) Weeklies like the Frontline, India Today, Newsweek etc are good.
-The reading of articles helps one acclimatise to the different kinds of passages and thereby reduces the ‘alien’ factor in the exam.
+b) Weeklies like the Frontline, India Today, Newsweek, etc are good.
+The reading of articles helps one acclimatize to the different kinds of passages and thereby reduces the ‘alien’ factor in the exam.

 Some students are unduly perturbed by the questions on Vocabulary as they believe that preparing for it is like swimming across an ocean.
-At this point of time it is futile to try and improve on vocabulary.
-Refer Word power made easy by Norman Lewis to improve your vocabulary
+At this point in time, it is futile to try and improve on vocabulary.
+Refer Word power made easy by Norman Lewis to improve your vocabulary.